 Fox Valley Technical College Students

-If you are currently attending a Wisconsin Technical College System School or University of Wisconsin College and would like to reside at Gruenhagen Conference Center you can request so by contacting Debra Weiske at (920) 424-1422.
+If you are currently attending a Wisconsin Technical College System School or University of Wisconsin College and would like to reside at Gruenhagen Conference Center, contact Sherry Boushele-Walter at (920) 424-1422.

-Students lodging in Gruenhagen Conference Center reside in a double room with a roommate.
-We will assign same gender roommates, unless you not otherwise on your contract preference card (same gender roommates only.)
+Students lodging in Gruenhagen Conference Center reside in a single occupancy room, no roommate.
 Each room contains two twin beds, two dressers, two closets, two desks and bookshelves, and a microwave/refrigerator unit.

 At no additional charge, each room comes with an in room connection for cable television (including HBO) and high-speed internet.
 Wireless (WIFI) access is available in various common areas on the first floor and lower level of GCC, as well as in all floor lounges.
 We also offer access to a state of the art computer resource center located on the first floor of the conference center, which is open from 7:15am-11:45pm daily.

 Front Desk: The front desk offers a variety of services, such as copies, fax machine, U.S. mail drop off, stamps, and a change machine.
 The desk also has kitchen equipment and board games available for check out.